pingcap/docs/tools/dm/sharding-solution.md

 This document introduces the sharding solution provided by Data Migration, its background, design details, and sharding DDL restrictions.

 Data Migration supports merging the data of multiple sharded MySQL instances and tables into a single TiDB instance.
 Generally, Data Migration does it automatically and you need to do nothing.
 But when some abnormal conditions occur, you need to handle them manually.
-For details, see [Troubleshooting Sharding DDL Locks](/tools/dm/troubleshooting-sharding-ddl-locks.md).
+For details, see [Manual Solution](/tools/dm/manually-handle-sharding-ddl-locks.md).

 ## Background